rubencanovaca/loots-list/README.md

 Install all dependencies for the project.\
 Those libraries are retrieved from your project’s `package.json` file, and stored in the `yarn.lock` file.

-If yarn indicates that you have network connection troubles, try to use `yarn install --network-timeout 1000000000` in order to increment the default timeout of yarn (30 seconds)
+If yarn indicates that there are network connection troubles, try to use `yarn install --network-timeout 1000000000` in order to increment the default timeout of yarn (30 seconds)

 ### `yarn start-server`